shps/HoVerCut/README.md

 # HoVerCut
-A Horizontally and Vertically scalable streaming graph Vertex-Cut partitioner

-HoVerCut enables to define different partitioning heuristics and executes them in a parallel scalable fashion.
+A Horizontally and Vertically scalable streaming graph Vertex-Cut partitioner.
+It enables to define different partitioning algorithms and executes them in a parallel scalable fashion.

 #### Input Parameters